swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 > to decrease between four and eight processors?
 This was in part
 > because the computer we ran the tests on had a feature call
 > "HyperThreading."
 HyperThreading is the marketing name of a
-> technology that enables each core of a CPU to appear as two virtual
+> technology that enables each physical core of a CPU to appear as two
-> cores to your operating system.
-These virtual cores can improve
+> virtual cores to your operating system.
+These virtual cores can
-> performance, but are often no substitute for additional real cores.
+> improve performance, but are rarely as effective as additional
+> physical cores.

 ## Challenge